bbatsov/metaredux/_posts/2021-10-28-projectile-turns-10.md

 is actually needed.
 In recent years the focus has been mostly bug-fixes, performance improvements, better documentation, etc., and it's likely going to remain the same for the foreseeable future.

-I've read that now that Emacs has the built in `project.el` package a lot of people have stopped using Projectile and think that the project is irrelevant, and I respect their opinion.
+I've read that now that Emacs has the built-in `project.el` package a lot of people have stopped using Projectile and think that the project is irrelevant, and I respect their opinion.
 Projectile never aimed for any form of world domination, and it's obviously hard to compete with a built-in package, as it has a home-field advantage you can never match.
 Still, I think that competition is not a bad thing, and having a project with a lower bar to entry (when it comes to contribution) has its merits